druid-io/druid-io.github.io/community/index.md

 ## Getting help

-The best place to get a wide variety of help about Druid is on the [Druid user groups](druid-user@googlegroups.com).
+The best place to get a wide variety of help about Druid is on the Druid user group [druid-user@googlegroups.com](https://groups.google.com/forum/#!forum/druid-user).
 You can also report issues and bugs on the [Github development page](https://github.com/apache/druid).

 Third party companies also provide commercial support and services for Druid, including: